(local time)SEE WORLD AQI RANKING

 |SO2|| 2.6 µg/m³|

-PM2.5 concentration in Daegu air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Daegu air is currently 0 times above the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 33 US AQI